manu72/ghostwriter/README.md

 - **Dataset Builder**: Guided prompts help you prepare a small training dataset in the correct format for the LLM.
 - **Fine-Tune Runner**: Simple CLI to start a fine-tuning job with a commercial LLM.
 - **Author Runtime**: Generate drafts from your tuned author with a single command.
+- **Chat Conversations**: Full ChatGPT-style conversations with your fine-tuned model, including conversation memory and session persistence.
-- **Content Persistence**: All generated content is automatically saved as markdown files with metadata.
+- **Content Persistence**: All generated content and chat sessions are automatically saved as markdown files with metadata.
+- **Session Management**: Save, resume, and export chat conversations with full history tracking.
 - **Feedback Loop**: Rate or edit drafts, turning feedback into new training examples.

 ### NEW: Historical Figure Authors ✨